krisbolton/cyber-warfare-explained/introduction.md

 Cyber war is a contentious topic, to the point where some experts argue it doesn't exist.
 The difficulty lies within the definition; the term 'war' does not accurately describe the events often referred to when the term 'cyber war' is invoked.
 Even the events described in the prelude above; Ukraine's [YEAR] power outage, Russian [YEAR] election meddling in the United States and the North Korean launched malware which disrupted medical care in the United Kingdom in 2014 were all incidents dealt with within the context of international relations.
 The events did not lead to anything resembling what is considered 'war'.
 A 'cyber war' could accurately describe a protracted back-and-forth of damaging cyber-attacks between nations.
 If the question is 'Has a cyber war occurred?', the answer is no. Not yet, anyway.

 Researchers suggest adopting the word 'warfare', as it does not convey scale or protraction and describes 'warlike' actions.
-'Cyber warfare' better encapsulates the different motivations which spur nations to conduct cyber operations.
+'Cyber warfare' better encapsulates the different motivations which spur nations to conduct cyber operations <sup><a href="#ref-11">[11]</a></sup>.
 'Cyber warfare' most definitely exists; the number of countries investing in cyber personnel increases each year, as does the number and complexity of state and state-sponsored attacks.

 # What is Cyber Warfare

 Carl von Clauswitz, a historical titan in the feild of war studies whose name is known to every millitary officer in the West, said "War is the continuation of politics by other means".
 So to is cyber warfare a continuation of politics by other means.
 Cyber actions serve as strategic and tactical political tools to apply pressure and create bargining chips within international negotiations, furthering the interests of the nation conducting operations.
-In 2015 Chinese intrusions against US companies declined ahead of a summit between President Xi and President Obama, according to anacdotal evidence from several US cyber security companies [REF [REUTERS]] - a show of good faith?
-As the US administration changed and leveraged sanctions against China for a varity of alleged unfair practices, culmanating in tit-for-tat tarrifs and restrictions [REF] in 2019, China increasingly used cyber attacks to balance its retaliation [REF].
-Despite China's economic power, the US was able to place $200 billion of tarrifs on Chinese goods, while China could only levy $60 billion of tarrifs due to China buying less US goods [REF].
-State-sponsored attacks which are difficult to attribute to governments with high confidence can form a legitimate negotiating position behind closed doors, the operating country may promise to 'crack down on cyber criminals' in return for a more favourable deal for example.

-Nor are cyber operations conducted in a vaccum. other examples of tit for tat, lift the veil
+In 2015 Chinese intrusions against US companies declined ahead of a summit between President Xi and President Obama<sup><a href="#ref-12">[12]</a></sup>, according to anacdotal evidence from US cyber security companies<sup><a href="#ref-13">[13]</a></sup><sup><a href="#ref-14">[14]</a></sup> - a show of good faith?
+As the US administration changed and leveraged sanctions against China for a varity of alleged unfair practices, culmanating in tit-for-tat tarrifs and restrictions in 2019<sup><a href="#ref-15">[15]</a></sup>, China increasingly used cyber attacks to balance its retaliation.
+Despite China's economic power, the US was able to place $200 billion of tarrifs on Chinese goods, while China could only levy $60 billion of tarrifs due to China buying less US goods<sup><a href="#ref-16">[16]</a></sup>.
+State-sponsored attacks which are difficult to attribute to governments with high confidence can form a legitimate negotiating position behind closed doors<sup><a href="#ref-17">[17]</a></sup>, the operating country may promise to 'crack down on cyber criminals' in return for a more favourable deal for example.

 Cyber operations are not conducted within a vaccum, they may be single-goal missions or they may be one part of a strategy to achieve a broader goal.
 In [YEAR] a cyber operation, likely conducted by Israel physically destroyed [DISABLED?] rocket batteries [FACTS?
 SPELLING] in Iran, this single-mission use during active battlefield ...